 If you like a gritty taste and texture though, medium ground cornmeal works just fine!

 Can I Make This Dairy Free?

 Yes!
 Just use your favorite dairy free milk and coconut oil or vegan butter.
-I love to make cornbread with almond milk.
+I love to make almond flour cornbread with almond milk.